eagle840/killercoda-labs/MLflow/step1.md

 Add some info into the description in the ui for this project.

-And you can see it's added to the file:
+Exit out of the ui server, and you can see it's added to the file:

 `cat mlruns/0/tags/mlflow.note.content`{{exec}}